February 28, 2016

 9. Validate once more

 Throughout the design phase, a series of reviews need to take place to validate the direction matches the prototype.
 You need to make sure you remain on course from the prototyping phase all the way to production.
-Using the agile approach, daily scrums(design reviews) are a great way keep communication intact as well as validate any design related problems.
+Using the agile approach, daily scrums(design reviews) are a great way to keep communication intact as well as validate any design-related problems.

 While the experience has already been defined.
 This second round of validation pays greater attention to the UI Design introduced during the design phase.
 Establishing a consistent look and feel across a global spectrum needs to be stressed going forward.